DigiBP/Team-Bananas/README.md

 - Automate the internal candidate screening using a small database with test data and an API
 - Automate the job posting: we can simulate publishing the job ad by posting the job add via API to a Twitter account
 - Error handling scenario: job can not be posted on Twitter, a human needs to intervene to post it manually otherwise there will be no candidates for the vacancy
+- Automate the rejection of candidates: after 14 days in the pipeline without anyone taking action, the candidates are rejected
+- If another error scenario is required: we can simulate "error" handling for the case the final candidate rejects the employment offer and the process isntance is left without candidates
 - iSaaS: Integromat (MAKE.com) possibly for starting process instances via a Google Form and posting the job ad to Twitter

 ## 💡 Considerations